 - Students can add their name to three separate waitlists - an example would be math, English, and chemistry

-- Student reviews their schedule every few days via the web to see if they have been added to the class they were waitlisted for
+- Students should review their schedule every few days via the web to see if they have been added to the class they were waitlisted for

-- Enrollment Services will notify them by e-mail when they have been moved off the waitlist and into the class.
-Tuition is due within four business days
+- Enrollment Services will notify students by e-mail when they have been moved off the waitlist and into the class.
+Tuition is then due within four business days

 - Students are responsible for making sure their schedule is accurate by dropping any unwanted classes.
 Failure to do so will result in a 0.0 grade being posted to their transcript and possible additional tuition and fees